-Person killed in police shooting outside Alabama school
+Police fatally shoot person trying to enter Alabama school

 GADSDEN, Ala.
-(AP) — A person who was outside an Alabama elementary school was shot to death by a police officer Thursday morning, authorities said.
+(AP) — A person who was trying to get into an Alabama elementary school where a summer program was being held was shot to death by a police officer Thursday morning, authorities said.

-Etowah County Sheriff Jonathon Horton told The Gadsden Times that there was a report of someone trying to get into either Walnut Park Elementary School or vehicles outside the building, where summer programs run by the city for children were being conducted.
+Gadsden City Schools Superintendent Tony Reddick told WBMA-TV that a man went to several doors trying to get into Walnut Park Elementary School, where summer programs run by the city for children were being conducted.
+When the principal saw what was happening, officials locked down the school, he said.

-A police officer from nearby Rainbow City was working as a school resource officer and encountered the person, got involved in an altercation and called for backup, Horton said.
+Etowah County Sheriff Jonathon Horton told The Gadsden Times that a police officer from nearby Rainbow City was working as a school resource officer and encountered the person, got involved in an altercation and called for backup, Horton said.
 Other officers responded and the person was shot to death.

+No students were hurt, sheriff’s officials said.
+“All kids are out” of the building, Reddick said.

 Authorities didn’t immediately release the identity of the person who was killed or any details about the altercation.

-The Rainbow City officer suffered minor injuries, Horton said, but the Etowah County Sheriff’s Office said all children at the school were safe.
+The Rainbow City officer suffered minor injuries, Horton said.

 Gadsden is about 60 miles (100 kilometers) northeast of Birmingham.